A Unique Prototype – The Second Weems Made

 Longines archive notes

-The second piece made, was the very first Weems piece ever delivered outside America, and the watch was invoiced to the UK agent Baume, on 21 June, 1930.
+The second piece made, was the very first Weems piece ever delivered outside America, and the watch was first made in 1929 and later invoiced to Baume, the UK agent on 21st June 1930.

 Weems prototype Japanese military